sonic-net/SONiC/doc/logging/persistent_logger/persistent_loglevel.md

 ### 3.1.1 CONFIG DB schema

- - A new "LOGGER" table is added to the CONFIG DB and the config_db.json with a minor change in the key.
+ - A new "LOGGER" table will be added to the CONFIG DB:

 ```json
 {